AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

 * All active students are displayed.

 **MSS**
-1. Tutor initiates “list students”.
+1. Tutor initiates `list` to view all students in TutorTrack.
 2. System retrieves and displays all students.

    Use case ends.

 **Extensions**
 * 2a.
 No students exist
   * 2a1.
-System shows “no records” message.
+System shows “Listed all students” message.

     Use case ends.

-*{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.